-I have a client that has a visitation order of a mere 5% due to a prior restraining order.
+Many clients will be confused as to their rights in modifying a current visitation or custody order.
+For example, I had a client who had a visitation order 5% due to a prior restraining order.
 He came to my office and wants to know what his options would be.
 Since the restraining order had expired, a modification is “necessary or proper” in the child’s best interests.
 Generally, a custody or visitation order may be modifiable during the child’s minority whenever the court finds a modification is “necessary or proper” and consistent with the child’s best interest.

 I suggested reaching out to the opposing party’s attorney prior to filing any motion to see if a stipulation for more visitation time would be available.
-This not only curbs legal fees and court costs but is consistent with the duties required in family law of both parties’ to act in good faith.
+This not only minimizes legal fees and court costs but is consistent with the duties required in family law of both parties to act in good faith.

 The standard governing custody adjudications requires the court to review and conclude what is the child’s best interest.
-However, if the custody order has been deemed “final”—usually a Judgment has been filed, then a showing of “significant change of circumstances will be needed.
-The policy behind this is that modifications to custody or visitation create instability and security is essential to the child’s welfare.
+However, if the custody order has been deemed “final”—usually a Judgment has been filed, then a showing of “significant change of circumstances” will be needed.
+The policy behind this is that modifications to custody or visitationcreate instability and security is essential to the a child’s welfare.

 The paramount goal is to preserve the need for continuity and stability in custody arrangements, unless some significant change in circumstance reflects a different arrangement would be in the child’s best interest.
 As for my client, there is no final custody order so the best interest standard is the applicable law.